manjotpahwa/stripe-assignment/README.md

 #### Successful Payment with Authentication Test

+1. Shut down the previous instances of frontend and backend if running and restart them.
+This should make your cart full again.

 1. Verify your cart is full of the items Nike Zoom Fly 2 units by going to http://localhost:4242/get-cart.
 Your total of 300 should be visible at http://localhost:4242/get-total.

 1. Go to [http://localhost:3000/checkout](http://localhost:3000/checkout).
 Enter your name and email address in the form provided.
 Enter card details "4000 0025 0000 3155" for testing a successful payment.
 Enter any valid values for the rest of the options such as CVV, expiration date and zip code.
 Press "Pay".
+You will be asked to confirm payment for 3DS.
+Press confirm payment.
 You should see the payment go through successfully.

 1. Verify your total is now 0 and you cart is now empty by going to http://localhost:4242/get-total and  http://localhost:4242/get-cart respectively.